 Last month marked the release of Android 9 Pie (API level 28), the ninth major update and the 16th version of the Android operating system.
-While the naming convention has not abandoned its confectionary theme, there are certain new features that make Pie a release worth talking about.
+While the naming convention has not abandoned its confectionery theme, there are certain new features that make Pie a release worth talking about.

-An Overview of Pie
+An overview of Android Pie

 Let’s break down some of these talked-about features.
 They’re not revolutionary, but they’re pretty useful for Android users and developers.